reynard-testing/reynard/README.md

 Reynard is an automated fault injection testing tool for Microservice or Service-Oriented Architectures.
 It allows for the automatic exploration of the effect of combinations of partial failures on a system interaction.

-Reynard consists of the following primary components:
+Reynard consists of the following components:

 - [Instrumentation](instrumentation/) to allow deterministic fault injection and inspect inter-service communication: a reverse proxy is placed as a side-car to services of interest, while a controller exposes an API for fault injection testing.
 - A [testing library](lib/) to automatically explore relevant combinations of faults.
 This is implemented as a Java JUnit 5 decorator.

+#### Experiments

+To reproduce the experiments, please follow the steps [described here](util/experiments/README.md).

 ## Example